The MUSE Target Chamber Post Veto: Detector Design

-The limited space available for the detector combined with safety concerns about the LH$_2$ target being operated in parallel with detector high voltage inside the vacuum chamber led to a design choice of using two parallel silicon photomultiplier (SiPM) readout systems.
-The first system uses two wavelength shifting (WLS) fibers, glued into grooves in the scintillator paddles, to transport the wavelength-shifted scintillation light to SiPMs external to the target vacuum chamber.
-The second system uses SiPMs that are directly glued to the ends of the plastic scintillators; these SiPMs also provide the mechanical support for mounting the scintillator paddles inside the target chamber.
+Safety concerns about the LH$_2$ target operating with high voltage inside the vacuum chamber led to a design choice of two parallel readout systems.
+The first system uses two wavelength-shifting (WLS) fibers, glued into grooves in the scintillator paddles, to transport scintillation light to SiPMs external to the target vacuum chamber.
+The second system uses SiPMs glued directly to the ends of the scintillators.
+These SiPMs also provide the mechanical support for mounting the scintillator paddles inside the target chamber.
+Figure~\ref{fig:TCPV_design} shows the TCPV detector installed inside the MUSE target vacuum chamber.

-The initial operation of the TCPV during MUSE's 2022 and 2023 beam times used only the WLS fiber readout to veto background events, due to the perceived safety risk arising from having the SiPMs with voltage proximate to the liquid hydrogen target.
-During this time, the in-chamber SiPMs were only supplied with high voltage and used for data collection during calibration studies.
-The LH$_2$ target was not filled during these tests.
-Subsequent studies demonstrated that the in-chamber SiPMs could be operated safely with the LH$_2$ target cooled.
-The specific safety requirements for the in-chamber operation of the TCPV and its adherence to those stipulations are discussed in detail in \ref{sec:safety}.
-The performance of the TCPV under the two readout methods is discussed further in Sec. \ref{sec:Results}.

-Figure~\ref{TCPV_design} shows the TCPV detector installed inside the MUSE target vacuum chamber, by the upstream, interior face of the target-chamber support posts.
-Particles in the tail of the beam which pass through or near the target cell without scattering, as well as beam particles undergoing small-angle scattering in the target, may hit the target vacuum chamber support posts, scattering into the MUSE detector systems~\cite{MUSE_TDR} and triggering the experiment's data acquisition system.
-While these background scattering events can be removed with fiducial cuts in offline analysis, such events comprise around 94$\%$ of events that are recorded at certain scattering angles.
-This background significantly increases data acquisition dead time, and thus reduces the statistical precision of good scattering events while also increasing the disk space needed to record data.
-Incorporating the TCPV as a veto in the trigger system to suppress the readout of these background events improves the data quality.